brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Default configuration parameters in the :file:`Configuration/Services.yaml` file matomo_widgets.browserPlugins.parameters
-      - period: month
+      - period: range
-      - date: today
+      - date: last28
       - filter_limit: 50
       - filter_sort_column: nb_visits
       - filter_sort_order: desc

+.. _widgets-browsers:

 Browsers
 ========

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

-The browser share for the current month shows this widget:
+The browser share for the last 28 days shows this widget:

 .. figure:: /Images/WidgetBrowsers.png
    :alt: Widget Browsers